ScPoEcon/ScPoEconometrics/ForTeachers.md

     	* every group gets their separate channel
     	* every teacher is responsible to manage questions in their group’s channel
     	* general questions should be asked in the #general channel
-    	* this will allow me to get a global view of what is going on
+    	* using this technology is a viable way for me to maintain a global view of how this course is going in the various locations.
+If I can see what you and your students are talking about, we can react fast to adapt the course.
+On the other hand, if I have to read through several threaded emails back and forth between you and your students before I can understand what the problem is, this will be much harder (read: *impossible*) to do.
-    * please communicate with your students ONLY via slack, not via email.
+    * I **strongly recommend** to communicate with your students via slack, not via email.
+    	* When working with software and computers, there is **ALWAYS** another student who as exactly the same problem as the one you are currently emailing to.
+The economies of scale are almost unlimited in this domain.
     * I would prefer if you communicated with me as well on slack.
 You can send private messages.

 ## TODO list teachers

-If you want to teach this course at SciencesPo, abiding by the following list is **mandatory**.
-All of those steps are required to ensure a consistent level of quality:
+To ensure consistency in the department's approach to the *Introduction to Econometrics* curriculum, instructors are strongly encouraged to follow the following guidelines.

 1. sign up to slack: send me an email at florian.oswald@sciencespo.fr so I can add you
 2. get a free account on github.com